 Contrary to popular myth, badgers don’t truly hibernate in Winter but they do become much less active.

-The badger’s primary sense is smell, which is some 700-800 times more powerful than our own.
+The badger’s primary sense is smell, which is thought to be some 700-800 times more powerful than our own.
 When they emerge from the sett at dusk or are alerted by a sudden sound, they adopt a characteristic ‘nose up’ posture to check for possible danger.

 Badgers scent mark each other and their territories.
 They have a gland under the tail to produce their pungent musk as a means of communication with members of their own clan and intruders.
 Their sense of smell is also vital for navigating known pathways around their territory (such creatures of habit!) and for foraging for food.